Church of the Cross: Current congregation: 1975–present

 The National Register of Historic Places has listed The Church of the Cross since 1975.
 In keeping with the church's rapid growth, members built the first rectory in 1986.
 With the continuing growth that the church has experienced in recent years, this building became the church business office in 2001.

 When the roof of the church was being replaced in 1991, the bees that were in the walls of the church were relocated to a hive in Beaufort.
 The women of the church gave out the idea of selling the honey from the bees as "holy honey", and the idea went through.
 The church has continued to sell the honey to this day at local markets.
 Bees have since been welcomed back into the church's walls.

 In 1997, the Narthex wall was moved back to its original location, expanding nave seating for the growing congregation.
 Stairs now lead up to the renovated balcony above, which is home to the choir and the English pipe organ installed in 1999.
 In the two decades since The Church of the Cross grew from a mission to a parish, the number of parishioners increased twenty-fold, with in excess of seventy lay-led ministries added to serve the parish and surrounding communities.

 Members of the parish founded Cross Schools Inc, which opened with seven first graders in 1998.
 Land was purchased for a school campus in 2000.
 The school continued to grow, adding a grade each year, in rented space until the construction of its first building in 2005.
 Today Cross Schools serves over 600 students ranging from twelve month old toddlers through eleventh grade with the first senior class being added in fall of 2023.
 A traditional chapel was added to the Cross Schools Campus in February 2020 where the Parish offices for the Church are now located, weekly chapels for the students are held and a traditional weekend service is also held.
 Phase VI of building on the Cross Schools campus was completed in December 2021 with the construction of a three-story building to house athletics and the high school.

 The school is mentioned in the parish’s history because it functions in a partnership with the parish, and the parish uses space on the campus to conduct contemporary Sunday morning worship services.

 Worship

 The worship department is, like the church itself, rooted in the doctrine and practice of the Anglican Church, and based in a blend of the Book of Common Prayer and contemporary worship.
-Six services are held each week on two campuses:
+Five services are held each week on two campuses: